 Barclays has just introduced the new AAdvantage Aviator Business Mastercard, which is the business version of the AAdvantage Aviator Red World Elite Mastercard.
-The new business card has a sign-up bonus of 40,000 AAdvantage miles after the first purchase, and a $95 annual fee.
-Meanwhile the personal version of the card, which has been around for a long time, has a sign-up bonus of 60,000 AAdvantage miles after the first purchase, and also has a $95 annual fee.
+The new business card has a welcome bonus of 40,000 AAdvantage miles after the first purchase, and a $95 annual fee.
+Meanwhile the personal version of the card, which has been around for a long time, has a welcome bonus of 60,000 AAdvantage miles after the first purchase, and also has a $95 annual fee.

 The new AAdvantage Aviator Business Mastercard comes with the following benefits: